 Do not overdo the number of repetitions, as you will irritate the neck muscles.
 Start off with five repetitions, holding the position for about one second.
 Then see how you feel.
 If it feels worse, make sure you are doing the technique correctly.
 If it feels better, then progress the exercise by increasing the hold to approximately 5 seconds.
 You can then progress on to ten repetitions, holding for five or ten seconds.

 Give that exercise a go if you have neck pain and if you are looking for the best neck pain relief exercise.

 Make sure to swing by ExercisesForInjuries.com.
-Enter in your injury or pain in the search bar on the top right of the screen.
-There is a good chance that I have an article, a video or an interview that is going to help you overcome your injury or pain.
+Enter your injury or pain in the search bar on the top right of the screen.
+There is a good chance that I have an article, a video, or an interview that is going to help you overcome your injury or pain.

 Also, if you are watching this on YouTube, head up above, hit “Subscribe”.
 Every couple of days you will get a video like this where I talk about overcoming injury and pain.

 Now lastly, make sure to head down below, hit “Like” and leave me a question or a comment.

 If you want to discover how to eliminate neck pain permanently, then click here to check out the Neck Pain Solved program.